Last Update: March 2018

 - The voice-recording app on your phone does not support live headphone monitoring, so you have no idea what you recorded until you play it back.
 (There are apps that do live monitoring, but there are other shortcomings to using them.
 Some crash when you record long files.
 Some can’t bypass the automatic gain control of the phone’s electronics.)

 - There’s an excellent roundup of smartphone recording info on the Wild Mountain Echoes field-recording blog.
+(When I checked in 2017 it hadn’t been updated to reflect the unfortunate disappearance of headphone jacks on many phones.)

 Best Tiny Hand-Held Recorders: